By Megan Russell

 When she joined the employment program, we worked with Neema to build her a basic resume to highlight her skills, involve her in volunteer opportunities, conduct mock interviews and invite her on field trips.

 Neema participated in our six-week employment camp and the on-going employment program.
 Before she completed the camp, she landed a job.
 The program enabled her to become a confident and skilled individual while establishing herself as a proud immigrant to Canada.

-And the employment services don’t stop there.
+The employment services don’t stop there.
 After a newcomer finds a job, we follow up with them to help them adjust to any work culture issues.
 We also offer to work with the employer to help them understand some of the settlement issues that their new employee might be facing.

-“[The program] is the best program for a newcomer who is eager to know more and gain Canadian experience.”
+“The program is the best program for a newcomer who is eager to know more and gain Canadian experience.”